galtsev/dstor/README.md

 3rd party requirements are Kafka and Zookeeper.

 Cluster consists of Proxy nodes and Storage nodes.

-Proxy node face client requests.
-It put writen samples to kafka and proxy report requests to appropriate Storage node.
+- *Proxy* node face client requests.
+It put accepted samples to kafka and proxy report requests to appropriate Storage node.
+Proxy node is stateless and you can create as many proxy nodes as you need.
-Storage node continuously consume kafka topic, store consumed samples in local leveldb instance and respond to report requests from Proxy nodes.
+- *Storage* node continuously consume kafka topic, store consumed samples in local leveldb instance and respond to report requests from Proxy nodes.
+Mapping between kafka partitions and storage nodes is manual (-partitions command-line parameter).
+You can map same partition to several storage nodes - this is the way to provide redundancy.
+It is safe to restart storage node or create additional storage nodes while cluster running.
+New/restarted storage node became available for report requests as soon as it consume the most recent records from corresponding kafka partitions.

 # Run cluster in Docker